lichess-bot-devs/lichess-bot/README.md

     cpuct: 3.1
 ```
 This would create the command-line option `--cpuct=3.1` to be used when starting the engine, like this for the engine lc0: `lc0 --cpuct=3.1`.
 Any number of options can be listed here, each getting their own command-line option.
 - `uci_options`: A list of options to pass to a UCI engine after startup.
 Different engines have different options, so treat the options in `config.yml.default` as templates and not suggestions.
-When UCI engines start, they print a list of configurations that can modify their behavior.
-For example, Stockfish 13 prints the following when run at the command line:
+When UCI engines start, they print a list of configurations that can modify their behavior after receiving the string "uci".
+For example, to find out what options Stockfish 13 supports, run the executable in a terminal, type `uci`, and press Enter.
+The engine will print the following when run at the command line:
 ```
 id name Stockfish 13
 id author the Stockfish developers (see AUTHORS file)